Flerov/RaspPi-Siri-Remote-Control/README.md

 # RaspPi-Siri-Remote-Control

+-Control your Raspberry Pi over voice commands from your iPhone.-

 This Script is designed to be as user friendly and easy to understand as possible
 -----------------------------------------------------------------------------------------------------------------------------
-Control your Raspberry Pi over voice commands from your iPhone.

 You can start your own written python scripts over voice commands from you iPhone.
 For that you have to create a note with Siri on your iPhone, the note will be scanned for specific keywords in your script.